Do you know how the minds of the greatest leaders work?

 Remember building courage is like building muscle it takes a bunch of workouts before you start to see results; but if you are consistent in adopting my five habits your results will come in a few weeks and then they’ll come dramatically.
 You’ll notice the halo effect courage has on your life; you’ll stop making decisions out of fear and start making them based on opportunity.
 If everyone became as brave and strong as you are about to become we would live in a much more peaceful world.
 As Gandhi said hate is not the enemy it’s fear.
 You can also learn to become great at anything when you suspend fear.
 Thank you for your courage.

-Please let me know which one of the five habits you found most helpful and leave your thoughts in the comments below:
+Please let me know which one of the five habits you found most helpful and leave your thoughts in the comments below.
+If you are interested in learning more pre-order my book Fear is Fuel on Amazon, Barnes & Noble, Books-a-million, IndieBound and where ever books are sold.

 Patrick J. Sweeney II is the Fear Guru and author of the forthcoming book Fear is Fuel.
 He hosts & co-produces a television show airing on a major US network in 2018 and is one of the world’s top ranked keynote speakers helping people and companies use fear to make dramatic transformations.